New Jersey State Police Museum

 The Lindbergh Kidnapping can be examined here through actual ransom notes, the ladder used by the kidnapper, and a variety of other material including a video of the Fox Movietone News with Trial Footage.
 The Museum also houses an extensive research library on the Lindbergh Case (can be used by appointment).

-An exhibit on Police Protection illustrates early police facilities, transportation, and weaponry and features highlights on the Police Marine Bureau and more.
-A video on Emergency Response demonstrates the techniques used to handle situations quickly and efficiently.
+An exhibit on Police Protection illustrates early police facilities, transportation, and weaponry and features a Harley Davidson motorcycle, highlights on the Police Marine Bureau and more.
+And an instructional video highlights the wide variety of jobs available within the force.

 One fascinating exhibit on Criminal Investigation shows the equipment used by the Crime Scene Identification Unit.
 Surveillance equipment can be seen here, as well as forensic lab gear, fingerprint-lifting tools, and much more.
 Visitors may use the interactive microscopes to view their fingerprints, gaining a better understanding of the techniques used to investigate crime scenes.
 An exhibit from the Ballistics Unit displays more than 100 firearms seized during the course of a criminal investigation.